mgaisd/Stat/README.md

 For full functionality, https://github.com/kpedro88/HiggsAnalysis-CombinedLimit/tree/faster_para_plus should be used.

+For nuisance impact plotting, https://github.com/kpedro88/CombineHarvester/tree/fixes should be used.

 Fisher testing and datacard writing are split into three jobs.

 First, do all the fits: